 Focus on Observability

 As companies move away from monolithic applications to microservices-based solutions, it is getting harder to launch a continuous monitoring process.
-However, with DevOps, you can dedicate more effort to this issue and establish an efficient workflow.
+However, with DevOps for business, you can dedicate more effort to this issue and establish an efficient workflow.

 To ensure that the software or web application works as intended, you should aggregate all sources of information about its performance.
 Use the best practices of observability that embrace ongoing collection and analysis of metrics, logs, and traces associated with the developed software.
 These data points can serve as a base for diagnostics purposes because they help to identify unknown causes, symptoms, or unexpected lags.